strimzi/strimzi.github.io/_posts/2020-11-02-dynamically-changeable-logging.md

 - User Operator
 - Strimzi Cluster Operator

-`Log4j2` implementation supports dynamic reloading of logging configuration.
+`Log4j2` implementation supports dynamic reloading of logging configuration from properties file.
-`Log4j` supports dynamic changes but not reloading entire configuration file in runtime.
+`Log4j` doesn't support reloading the whole log configuration from properties file, but it can be changed programmatically using the Log4j APIs.
 And that is why each implementation requires a different approach, which we will look at now.

 ### Strimzi Cluster Operator